earthly/website/blog/_posts/2022-04-23-docker-alternatives.md

     Looking for alternatives to Docker?
 This article explores various container and non-container tools that can help you deploy software faster and more securely.
 From Podman to Kubernetes, discover the pros and cons of each option and find the right tool for your team.
 last_modified_at: 2023-07-14
 ---
-**In this article, you'll discover alternatives to Docker.
-If you love Docker, try Earthly—it boosts your build process with robust caching and simultaneous execution.
-[Explore Earthly](/).**
+**This article examines alternatives to Docker for containerization.
+Earthly provides robust caching and parallel execution to improve build processes.
+[Learn more](/).**

 [Docker](https://www.docker.com/) sits proudly atop its niche, with an estimated [83 percent of the container software market](https://www.slintel.com/tech/containerization/docker-market-share).
 Development teams use it to make deploying software faster and securer.
 Its easy-to-use containerization means you can get deployments up and running without stressing over configuration or dependencies.